neysofu/harry-potter-in-bf/README.md

 "Harry Potter and the Philosopher's Stone" is apparently one of the most translated pieces of modern literatures.
-Someone on Reddit pointed out that a Brainfuck version was missing, and I felt *that* urge to waste away one hour of my life.
+Someone on Reddit pointed out that a Brainfuck version was missing, and I felt *that* urge to just waste away one hour of my life.

 So, here it is.
 Running `book.bf` will print out the full contents of the book (US edition).